mjfusa/OfficeDocs-MicrosoftSearch/MicrosoftSearch/imanage-cloud-connector.md

 ### Content

 **Content filter**
+To optimize the indexing process, consider setting up multiple connections or utilizing content filters to reduce the number of items indexed per connection if the content exceeds the [connection limits](https://learn.microsoft.com/en-us/graph/connecting-external-content-api-limits)

+**Select the libraries**: Choose the specific libraries for the content to be indexed.
+Only the content within these selected libraries will be indexed.

-Select time range: Select a time range for the content to be indexed.
-Only content with a last modified date and time within the selected range will be indexed.
-Choose an appropriate time range based on the volume of content to be indexed.
-Selecting "All time" may significantly impact your platform's performance if there is a large volume of content to be indexed.
+**Select time range**: Define a time range for the content to be indexed.
+Only content with a last modified date and time within the specified range will be indexed.
+Select an appropriate time range based on the volume of content to be indexed.

+>[!CAUTION]
+> Selecting "All time" may significantly impact your platform's performance if there is a large volume of content to be indexed.

+>[!TIP]
+> If you have a substantial amount of content stored in your iManage libraries that needs to be indexed with this connector, we strongly recommend creating multiple connections.
+Each connection should cover only a small portion of the content stored in the iManage Cloud, with different full crawl starting times.
+This approach will help balance content freshness and performance.
+For example, each connection should index content less than 1-5 million items and have a full crawl starting time different from other connections.

 **Manage properties**